ct-js/docs.ctjs.rocks/docs/tut-making-platformer.md

 It is not a hard issue, though.
 If we dig into the ct.js docs, we will find a `ct.camera` entity with `ct.camera.follow`, `ct.camera.borderX` and `ct.camera.borderY` exactly for following a copy.

-Open the `Robot` type and its "On Create" Code.
+Open the `Robot` template and its "On Create" Code.
 Add this code to the end:

 ```js
 ct.camera.follow = this;